 |

-Driven by an entirely different perspective
+Driven by an entirely

-and mindset, British railway modellers continued
+different perspective and mindset, British

-to develop the concept of the "terminus to
+concept of the "terminus to fiddle

-fiddle yard" further, effectively shrinking
+yard" further, effectively shrinking it from

-short linear layout - and the resulting
+linear layout - and the resulting "shelf

-"shelf layout" formula gradually became
+layout" formula gradually became an accepted

-an accepted mainstream practice for those who
+mainstream practice for those who wanted a layout

-inclination to build a fully blown mainline
+build a fully blown mainline setup.
+The prototype

-setup.
-The prototype settings modelled continued
+settings modelled continued to be mostly

-to be mostly backwater branchline terminus
+backwater branchline terminus stations, but the

-stations, but the approaching line of track got
+approaching line of track got shorter and

-shorter and shorter. |
+shorter. |

 |